Information for New Members

 If you are baulking at joining because you think you are not a good enough swimmer, please read Linda's story - click here or Paul's story about his 15-month journey from just being able to swim 100m to completing the Busselton Half Ironman swim - click here.

 Our home base is the Mandurah Aquatic & Recreation Centre, 303 Pinjarra Rd, Mandurah.

 We also swim at Doddi's Beach on Halls Head Parade, Halls Head.
 Members meet for a swim throughout the year - then it's coffee and a chat afterwards.

 Once you join, you are welcome to train with other Masters Clubs if you wish.
-This is a convenient way of fitting in training sessions when out of town, or to suit time constraints and for making new friends.
+This is a convenient way of fitting in training sessions when out of town, suit time constraints, and make new friends.

 Our pool session times are:

-The annual membership fee covering from 1 January to 31 December is $120.00 falling due on 1st January each year.
+The annual membership fee covering 1 January to 31 December is $135.00 falling due on 1st January each year.

-If you join after 1st July the 6 month membership fee covering from 1 July to 31 December is $80.00.
+If you join after 1st June, the 7-month membership fee covering 1 June to 31 December is $75.00.

-If you join after 1st September, the 16 month membership fee covering from 1 September to 31 December the following year is $140.00.
+If you join after 1st September, the 16-month membership fee covering 1 September to 31 December the following year is $140.00.